minvws/nl-covid19-notification-app-coordination/architecture/traffic-analysis-mitigation-with-decoys.md

 That would mean 500 genuine uploads per day.
 And that would mean 20x 500 = 10000 decoy uploads per day.

 Half of the Dutch population in 2020 means about 8.5M users.
-This means that each app installation needs to generate 10000 / 8.5M = 0,00118 average decoy TEK upload sequence per day, or 0.035 per 30 days.
+This means that each app installation needs to generate 10000 / 8.5M = 0,00118 average decoy TEK upload sequences per day, or 0.035 per 30 days.

 Note that the total amount of decoy traffic is proportional with the number of app users and with the key uploads that those app users perform.
 So a lower number of app users will maintain the 20:1 rate of decoy traffic versus genuine traffic.